2016rshah/blog/posts/charity_match_2017.md

 (This section is courtesy of the lovely [Madalyn Marabella](https://www.linkedin.com/in/madalyn-marabella-8a6658129), who was invaluable in making this whole thing actually happen)

-You probably haven’t heard of obstetric fistulas -- they were eradicated in the U.S. and Europe more than a century ago.
-Although a simple treatment exists, over one million women in sub-Saharan Africa and Asia live with untreated fistulas, tears in the vagina and internal organs that usually develop during obstructed labor or sexual violence.
+You probably haven't heard of obstetric fistulas -- they were eradicated in the U.S. and Europe more than a century ago.
+Although a simple treatment exists, over one million women in sub-Saharan Africa and Asia live with untreated fistulas, tears in the vagina and internal organs that result from obstructed labor or sexual violence.

-The internal tear causes “permanent incontinence of urine and/or feces,” which leads to physical discomfort, an unpleasant smell, and leaking bodily fluids.
-Because of the stigma surrounding these symptoms, women with fistulas are often “abandoned by their husbands and ostracized by their communities.”
+The internal tear causes "permanent incontinence of urine and/or feces," which leads to physical discomfort, an unpleasant smell, and leaking bodily fluids.
+Because of the stigma surrounding these symptoms, women with fistulas are often "abandoned by their husbands and ostracized by their communities."

-The Fistula Foundation has saved over 25,000 women from life as “modern-day lepers.”
-Charity Navigator, Charity Watch, and The Life You Can Save recommend this organization to donors because it completely changes women’s lives using a relatively cheap medical procedure.
+The Fistula Foundation has saved over 25,000 women from life as "modern-day lepers."
+Charity Navigator, Charity Watch, and The Life You Can Save recommend this organization to donors because it completely changes women's lives using a relatively cheap medical procedure.

-I chose this charity because women in cash-poor areas of the world should not lose access to education, work opportunities, and FREAKING HUMAN INTERACTION because of a medical complication with a frustratingly simple solution.
+It is sickening that some communities shove victims of physical and emotional trauma to the fringes of society.
+Women in cash-poor areas of the world should not lose access to education, work, and human interaction because of a medical complication with a frustratingly simple solution.

+ALSO, if you donate to the Fistula Foundation’s campaign to build a new facility in DRC before August 31, an anonymous donor will match your donation, which means your contribution will be quadrupled!

 ## <u>Conclusion</u>